samuelbalogh/aws-cert-dva-c01/README.md

 ### Temporary credentials

 Temporary credentials are primarily used with IAM roles, but there are also other uses.
 You can request temporary credentials that have a more restricted set of permissions than your standard IAM user.
 This prevents you from accidentally performing tasks that are not permitted by the more restricted credentials.

+## AWS Security Groups

+A security group acts as a virtual firewall that controls the traffic for one or more instances.
+When you launch an instance, you can specify one or more security groups; otherwise, we use the default security group.
+You can add rules to each security group that allow traffic to or from its associated instances.

+- By default, security groups allow all outbound traffic.
+- Security group rules are always permissive; you can't create rules that deny access.
+- Security groups are stateful — if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules
+- You can add and remove rules at any time.
+Your changes are automatically applied to the instances associated with the security group.

+> Note: if your application is not accessible (it times out), it might be because of a security group issue.

+For each rule, you specify the following:

+- Protocol: The protocol to allow.
+The most common protocols are 6 (TCP) 17 (UDP), and 1 (ICMP).
+- Port range : For TCP, UDP, or a custom protocol, the range of ports to allow.
+You can specify a single port number (for example, 22), or range of port numbers (for example, 7000-8000).
+- ICMP type and code: For ICMP, the ICMP type and code.
+- Source or destination: The source (inbound rules) or destination (outbound rules) for the traffic.
+Specify one of these options:
+- (Optional) Description

 ## AWS Cloudformation